 Follow the recipe to make the sausage mixture and scramble the eggs.
 Follow the steps to roll the enchiladas and top with the sauce and cheese.

-Cover well with a double layer of foil or an airtight lid and place in fridge until morning.
+Cover well with a double layer of foil or an airtight lid and place in the fridge until morning.

 - Use flour tortillas to make sure they don’t get soggy if you make them ahead.

 - Drain the sausage and egg mixture well once everything is cooked and combined to avoid excess liquid.